Izheil/Quantum-Nox-Firefox-Dark-Full-Theme/README.md

 <code>/* This is an example of a comment that wouldn't be read on a .css file */</code>

+<h3>Multirow tabs draggability isn't working right!</h3>
+<p>There is currently a problem with the multirow-tab code (specially notizable after firefox 58) that makes dragging tabs from any other than the first row not work right, I'll be trying to find a solution, but meanwhile... yeah, that's all there is.</p>

 <p>The features part starts on line 251, where it says "/* SIDEBAR */", so you can delete anything above that if you don't want the theming part to take effect (It would be good if you keep the header of the file in case you pass on the file to someone else so that they know where you downloaded it from, or in case you wanted to check for updates later on, but that's up to you), and then just place <b>userChrome.css</b> inside <a href="https://github.com/Izheil/Firefox-57-full-dark-theme-with-scrollbars#the-chrome-folder">the chrome folder</a> of your user profile.</p>

 <h3>Why use this method instead of using <a href="https://addons.mozilla.org/es/firefox/addon/styl-us/">Stylus</a>?</h3>